The UNC Department of Radiology offers an ACGME-accredited, one year fellowship in Vascular/Interventional Imaging.

 - Charles Burke, MD, Professor, Division Chief

-- Ari Isaacson, MD, Assistant Professor
+- Ari Isaacson, MD, Associate Professor

-- David Mauro, MD, Assistant Professor
+- David Mauro, MD, Assistant Professor, Associate Program Director

-- Hyeon Yu, MD, Assistant Professor, Associate Fellowship Program Director
+- Hyeon Yu, MD, Associate Professor

 The Interventional Radiology Division at UNC performs a broad range of procedures.
 We are a high-volume service with approximately 8500 patient visits per year.
-Fellows gain experience in diagnostic and therapeutic angiography (including arterial embolization, thrombolysis, and venous stenting), endoleak embolization, TIPSS, BRTO, IVC filter placement, central venous access, dialysis access maintenance, varicose vein ablation, venous sampling (parathyroid, adrenal, ovarian), uterine fibroid embolization, pulmonary AVM embolization, and vascular malformation management.
+Fellows gain experience in diagnostic and therapeutic angiography (including arterial embolization, thrombolysis, and venous stenting), prostate artery embolization, endoleak repair, TIPSS, BRTO, IVC filter placement, central venous access, dialysis access maintenance, varicose vein ablation, venous sampling (parathyroid, adrenal, ovarian), uterine fibroid embolization, pulmonary AVM embolization, and vascular malformation management.
 Non-vascular procedures include percutaneous gastrostomy and gastrojejunostomy placement, abscess drainage, percutaneous biopsy, biliary drainage, vertebral augmentation and renal interventions.
 We have a robust Interventional Oncology service that includes chemoembolization, radioembolization, and percutaneous tumor ablation.

 Within the Interventional Radiology department, we currently have 8 interventional suites and 1 CT interventional suite.
 There is a 13-bed procedural care unit that is open 24 hours/day, Monday through Friday.
 In addition, there is a VIR reading room for reviewing and dictating studies, as well as a dedicated VIR conference room.
 Fellows only cover 1 hospital, but do receive experience in the outpatient setting with rotations at an outpatient dialysis access center and vein center.